-If you file Forms 1040, 1040NR, 1040-SS, or 1041 for 2004, remember to attach Schedule H to it.
-Mail your return by April 15, 2005, to the address shown in your tax return booklet.
+If you file Forms 1040, 1040NR, 1040-SS, or 1041 for 2006, remember to attach Schedule H to it.
+Mail your return by April 16, 2007, to the address shown in your tax return booklet.

 Exceptions.
 If you get an extension of time to file your return, file it with Schedule H by the extended due date.
 If you are a fiscal year filer, file your return and Schedule H by the due date of your fiscal year return, including extensions.

 Note.
-If you are a calendar year taxpayer and have no household employees for 2004, you do not have to file Form 1040 (Schedule H) for 2004.
+If you are a calendar year taxpayer and have no household employees for 2006, you do not have to file Schedule H (Form 1040) for 2006.

-If you are not required to file a 2004 tax return (for example, because your income is below the amount that requires you to file), you must file Schedule H by April 15, 2005.
-Complete Schedule H and put it in an envelope with your check or money order-do not send cash.
-See the list of addresses on the back cover of this booklet.
+If you are not required to file a 2006 tax return (for example, because your income is below the amount that requires you to file), you must file Schedule H by April 16, 2007.
+Complete Schedule H and put it in an envelope with your check or money order.
+Do not send cash.
+See the list of addresses on page H-11.
 Mail your completed Schedule H and payment to the address listed for the place where you live.
 Make your check or money order payable to the "United States Treasury" for the total household employment taxes due.
-Enter your name, address, social security number, daytime phone number, and "2004 Schedule H" on your check or money order.
+Enter your name, address, social security number, daytime phone number, and "2006 Schedule H" on your check or money order.
 Household employers that are tax-exempt, such as churches, may file Schedule H by itself.